 As we see in Figure 2 there are many ways that the news website has been interpreted in the mobile browser.

 But we are only beginning to scratch the surface.
 We also need to organize our mobile information architecture to address the mobile device context and capabilities.
-For example, the news website could show headlines based on user’s location to make it more contextual & utilize mobile devices capabilities.
+For example, the news website could show headlines based on the user’s location to make it more contextual & utilize mobile devices capabilities.

 The first deliverable we use to define mobile information architecture is the site map.
 They visually represent the relationship of content to other content and provide a map for how the user will travel through the informational space, as shown in Figure 3.